ufal/linpipe/doc/dev/kbelik/log.md

 - [ ] Upload final DaMuEl to AIC.

+- [ ] Use templates in persistent_map

+- [ ] Finish headers of both kbeliks

+- [ ] Implement an MVP of persistent_map that implements its own build and answers queries.

 ### Mar 20, 2023
 - Rename _index_ to _map_; map is composed of index and values.
   - [x] Update assignment.md.